cakephp/docs/en/development/routing.rst

     URLs to even non-existent controllers/actions and when reverse routing (generating URL string for URL arrays) generate invalid URLs.

-    Hence it's not recommeneded to not use fallback routes in production and instead connect routes as required using the various other route builder methods.
+    Hence it's not recommended to not use fallback routes in production and instead connect routes as required using the various other route builder methods.

 Creating Persistent URL Parameters